BasharNofal/city_explorer_api/README.md

 Finish time: from 3:10pm to 5:15pm and from 8:00pm to 8:30pm.

 Actual time needed to complete: 2 hours and 35 minutes.

+***

+Number and name of feature: Using APIs for the weather and the location.

+Estimate of time needed to complete: 2-3 hours.

+Start time: 2:30pm.

+Finish time: 5:00pm .

+Actual time needed to complete: 1 hour and a half.